Andraya Yearwood Knows She Has the Right to Compete

 "There's so many other factors that may provide a competitive advantage," Genel says.
 "It's very hard to single out sex as the only one."

 There is no proof that cisgender men are inherently more capable than cisgender women.
-According to an NCAA handbook called "Creating Positive & Inclusive Athletic Environments for Transgender Athletes," the fear that "transgender women will be able to dominate womens’ sports without effort due to the inherent advantages men have over women" is "a new iteration of the old stereotypes that kept women & girls out of sports prior to Title IX."
+According to an NCAA handbook called "Creating Positive & Inclusive Athletic Environments for Transgender Athletes," the fear that "transgender women will be able to dominate women’s sports without effort due to the inherent advantages men have over women" is "a new iteration of the old stereotypes that kept women & girls out of sports prior to Title IX."

 Nationally, there are no uniform federal guidelines that dictate in which gender division transgender athletes must compete.
 Different states have different policies at the high school level.
 CIAC policy follows state statute; students are allowed to compete with the gender with which they identify.
 (HRT requirements are not included in CIAC policy.)
 However, Texas has a policy that only allows students to compete in the division of the sex on their birth certificates.
 Some states do not have policies at all.